atmire/Elsevier/README.md

 ### Bitstreams on item display page

 The framework will **never** download an item's file to the local assetstore.
 A dynamically added bitstream entry will be shown on the item display page instead, linking out to the corresponding webpage of the external source, e.g. the Publisher's article page.
-This way a DSpace repository can safely contain restricted metadata items as interested users will get redirected to the Publisher, allowing them for example to swiftly make use of their instution's subscription to get hold of the publication.
+This way a DSpace repository can safely contain restricted metadata items as interested users will get redirected to the Publisher, allowing them for example to swiftly make use of their institution's subscription to get hold of the publication.

 ![Item display page](images/item-display-bitstream.png "Item display page - Bitstreams")